MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry-analytics-queries.md

 > You may want to consider trying these variations:
 >
 > * Run the query without the timestamp bucketing: `bin(timestamp, groupByInterval)`.
-> * You can also use `dcount` for distinct users vs `count` for all user event activities.
+> * You can also use `dcount` for distinct users and `count` for all user event activities.
 This also works for repeat users.

 #### Sample channel-activity-by-activity query results